janusvm/aau-project-template/exercises/README.md

 Most topics are covered by this page: <https://en.wikibooks.org/wiki/LaTeX>

-Otherwise, googling "latex <topic>" is the way to go (e.g. "latex insert matrix").
+Otherwise, googling "latex topic" is the way to go (e.g. "latex insert matrix").

 A helpful resource for typesetting math, if you don't know the syntax is: <http://www.codecogs.com/latex/eqneditor.php>
 It lets you point and click to insert symbols and generate the code for you.